BlindTesters/BlindTester/README.md

 <p align="center">
     <img
     src="https://creazilla-store.fra1.digitaloceanspaces.com/emojis/46374/sunglasses-emoji-clipart-md.png"
-    width="200"
+    width="250"
-    height="200">
+    height="250">
 </p>

-Project for the Software Engineering Seminar 2023 at UniBE
+Project for the Software Engineering Seminar 2023 at University of Bern for the BeNeFri Joint Master of Computer Science.

-The goal of this project is to generate automatically tests from runtime execution for a specific function.
+The goal of this project is to generate automatically tests for a specific function from runtime execution.

 ## Dependencies